-This is the reason the state designed courses to improve motorcyclists’ skills and help riders avoid fatal Wisconsin motorcycle accidents.
+This is the reason the state designed courses to improve motorcyclists’ skills and help riders avoid fatal Milwaukee motorcycle accidents.
 There are different programs that can train or retrain any rider, no matter the age.
 These courses include:

 - Entry-level rider course, designed for new motorcyclists.